michaelszymczak/jcstress-bootstrap/docs/StreamModifications/Explanation.md

 Java prevents us from modifying collections currently processed using streams.
 I think that's good decision - the fail fast approach may save a lot of time and forces us to think about the problem instead of ignoring it.
 Using tools such as jcstress may save us a lot of trouble.

+### Further reading

+The documentation clarifies the behaviour: https://docs.oracle.com/javase/8/docs/api/java/util/ConcurrentModificationException.html

+Interesting explanation can be also found here: http://blog.jooq.org/2014/06/13/java-8-friday-10-subtle-mistakes-when-using-the-streams-api/ (8.
+Modifying the backing collection of a stream)